 hawks" is thus not a description of a political philosophy or a foreign policy approach at all, but rather just a list of behaviors Klein doesn't

+like.
 Klein does not expound upon the underlying beliefs or theories

 that might give an understanding of how "liberal hawks" would approach a range